Daily Monitoring of Microsoft Exchange

 Mobile Device Tests and Monitoring

 - Test ActiveSyncConnectivity – tests your ActiveSync connections

 - Get-ActiveSyncDevice – reports on all ActiveSync devices

 - Get-ActiveSyncDeviceStatistics – reports on all devices configured to a mailbox and statistics for those devices

-In order to run Exchange you need a network, yes routers and switches can impact exchange.
-You also need an Active directory.
+To run Exchange, you need a network, yes routers and switches can impact Exchange.
+You also need an Active Directory.
 This is something that I will touch on in a future post.
 Without either of these you cannot have Exchange servers running, so it’s probably a good idea to keep an eye on them too.
-As the exchange admin you don’t need to be aware of every single network event, but a simple alert of a network outage or blip can be helpful.
+As the Exchange admin, you don’t need to be aware of every single network event, but a simple alert of a network outage or blip can be helpful.
 Sometimes all it takes is a slight blip in the network and it could have an affect on your Exchange DAG by causing databases to fail over.

 Preventing Bigger Headaches

 Exchange monitoring is a headache and can be time consuming, but if you know what you are looking for and have the right tools in hand it is not so bad.
 Some free common tools available to monitor Exchange are: